N3agu/CTFs/README.md

 ## tsunami-researcher (Steg)
 Platform: **Cyber-Edu**<br>
 I opened the file in Audacity and switched the view mode to Spectrogram.
-After adjusting the window size to get a clearer view, I was able to read the hidden message "Secret Code: Spectogram."
+After adjusting the window size to get a clearer view, I was able to read the hidden message "Secret Code: Spectrogram."
 The flag turned out to be CTF{sha256(spectrogram)} | CTF{cc3a329919391e291f0a41b7afd3877546f70813f0c06a8454912e0a92099369}.

 <img src="https://raw.githubusercontent.com/N3agu/CTFs/main/images/tsunami-researcher.png" width="500" height="381">